Improving Content Retrieval in IG Saved

 UX Research, Feature Ideation, Prototyping, Usability Testing, Interaction Design

 Using Instagram Saved frequently revealed how difficult it can be to find posts once they’ve been saved.
-What started as a personal frustration led me to question whether others experience the same problem and find solutions.
+What began as a personal frustration evolved into a broader investigation into why retrieval breaks down after saving.

 Using Instagram Saved frequently revealed how difficult it can be to find posts once they’ve been saved.
-What started as a personal frustration led me to question whether others experience the same problem and find solutions.
+What began as a personal frustration evolved into a broader investigation into why retrieval breaks down after saving.

-Explores why retrieval breaks down after saving, and how Saved could shift from a browsing experience to a retrieval-focused one.
-Through interviews, sketching, and iterative prototyping, multiple approaches were tested and refined based on user feedback and usability testing.
+This project explores how Saved could shift from a passive browsing feature to a retrieval-focused system.
+Through interviews, iterative prototyping, and usability testing, multiple approaches were developed and refined to improve clarity, structure, and access.

 Understanding Users